jrtaylor71/ESP32-DevKitC3-Simple-Thermostat-PCB/case/README.md

 # ESP32-S3 Smart Thermostat - 3D Printable Case

+⚠️ **WORK IN PROGRESS** - This case design is actively being refined.
+Dimensions, screw placement, and hole positions may change as the design is tested and validated.

 This directory contains the 3D printable case design for the ESP32-S3 Smart Thermostat.

 ## Design Overview